Michael K. Dorsey: Leadership

-While he was at Dartmouth College, from 2007–2008, Dr. Dorsey served as an environmental advisor on the Barack Obama 2008 presidential campaign.
+While he was at Dartmouth College, from 2007 to 2008, Dr. Dorsey served as an environmental advisor on the Barack Obama 2008 presidential campaign.
 In 2010, Dorsey was appointed to the Advisory Committee of the United States Environmental Protection Agency.
 In 2012, Dorsey was re-appointed.

 Following Dartmouth College Dorsey was a visiting professor at Wesleyan University.
-There he collaborated with two former Wesleyan students: Evan Weber and Matthew Lichtash, and obtained a $30,000 grant plus free office space provided by the Sierra Club to draft an ambitious plan for climate action, which was the basis for the incorporation of the US Climate Plan 501(c)(3) nonprofit (aka Sunrise Movement Education Fund) incorporated in January 2014.
+There he collaborated with two former Wesleyan students: Evan Weber and Matthew Lichtash, and obtained a $30,000 grant plus free office space provided by the Sierra Club to draft an ambitious plan for climate action, which was the basis for the incorporation of the US Climate Plan 501(c)(3) nonprofit incorporated in January 2014.

 Dorsey is also co-founder and former board member of Islands First, a multilateral negotiating-capacity-building organization for small island developing states facing disproportionate threats from unfolding climate change; a co-founder of Detroit XPAC, a nonpartisan political action committee whose goal is to help the expats of Detroit and of Michigan connect with their hometowns by collecting contributions and supporting candidates who will revitalize Detroit in a fiscally and environmentally responsible manner; and U.S. Climate Plan, the predecessor to the Sunrise Movement Education Fund, a climate policy advocacy group elevating the national dialogue, engaging the American people, and building political support for real climate policy solutions.